Gordon Rohlehr: Writing

 Rohlehr is the author of several books on different aspects of Caribbean culture.
-He has said that his interest on researching and writing about calypso music dates back to his attendance of the Caribbean Artists Movement's second meeting, held in 1967 at the North London flat of Orlando Patterson, when in response to discussion among the likes of Kamau Brathwaite, George Lamming and Aubrey Williams about "the Caribbean aesthetic" Rohlehr was prompted to say: "The way to determine what this aesthetic might be is to look at what Caribbean people have done and to create, through a close dialogue with the material, some way of talking about their achievement and of distinguishing what is peculiarly Caribbean about it, if you employ that method, beginning with the work–Walcott’s poetry, Sparrow’s calypsoes, Selvon’s novels–you might then be able to recognise recurring features.
-If for example, you read Selvon’s The Lonely Londoners and short stories alongside Sparrow’s calypsoes you might discover something that was peculiarly Trinidadian in both of these people…..those were not my exact words, of course; only a paraphrase of the sense of what I said.
+He has said that his interest on researching and writing about calypso music dates back to his attendance of the Caribbean Artists Movement's second meeting, held in 1967 at the North London flat of Orlando Patterson, when in response to discussion among the likes of Kamau Brathwaite, George Lamming and Aubrey Williams about "the Caribbean aesthetic" Rohlehr was prompted to say: "The way to determine what this aesthetic might be is to look at what Caribbean people have done and to create, through a close dialogue with the material, some way of talking about their achievement and of distinguishing what is peculiarly Caribbean about it, if you employ that method, beginning with the work–Walcott’s poetry, Sparrow’s calypsoes, Selvon's novels–you might then be able to recognise recurring features.
+If for example, you read Selvon's The Lonely Londoners and short stories alongside Sparrow’s calypsoes you might discover something that was peculiarly Trinidadian in both of these people…..those were not my exact words, of course; only a paraphrase of the sense of what I said.
 Then someone, one of the big voices, said, 'If this is the way you feel, why don’t you do it?'"

 Since then, as Raymond Ramcharitar has noted, "Gordon Rohlehr’s accomplishments in mapping this territory are monumental."
 In particular, his 1990 book, Calypso and Society in Pre-Independence Trinidad, describing the development of the Trinidad calypso from pre-emancipation times to the late 1950s, is considered a seminal work.
 His most recent book, launched in August 2015, is My Whole Life is Calypso: Essays on Sparrow.

 Awards and honours

-In 1995 Rohlehr received the University of the West Indies (UWI) Vice-Chancellor's Award for Excellence in the combined fields of Teaching, Research, Administration and Public Service.
+In 1995, Rohlehr received the University of the West Indies (UWI) Vice-Chancellor's Award for Excellence in the combined fields of Teaching, Research, Administration and Public Service.

-His retirement from UWI in 2007 was marked by a conference in his honour, "for his sterling contribution to the development of West Indian literary and cultural criticism".
+Rohlehr's retirement from UWI in 2007 was marked by a conference in his honour, "for his sterling contribution to the development of West Indian literary and cultural criticism".

+In 2009, Rohlehr was awarded an honorary doctorate from the University of Sheffield.

-Rohlehr's life and career are celebrated in a documentary film entitled Rivers of Sound.
+His life and career are celebrated in a 2013 documentary film entitled Rivers of Sound: Rohlehr’s Life and Works, directed by Jean Antoine-Dunne.

 In 2012, Rohlehr was awarded the Nicolás Guillén Outstanding Achievements in Philosophical Literature Award by the Caribbean Philosophical Association.

 At the 2014 NGC Bocas Lit Fest, Rohlehr was honoured alongside Professor Kenneth Ramchand with the Henry Swanzy Award for Distinguished Service to Caribbean Letters, which recognises the lifetime achievement of editors, publishers, critics and broadcasters.

 The Trinidad and Tobago government awarded Rohlehr the Chaconia Medal (Silver), for his work in Literature, Culture, History and Education, at the National Awards 2022.